 - Using a scalpel, the surgeon cuts a small strip of skin from your scalp, normally at the back of your head.
 The incision is typically over three inches.

 - The surgeon closes the incision with stitches.

 - They cut the removed portion of the scalp into tiny sections, using a specialized surgical knife and a magnifying lens.

 FUE (follicular unit extraction) Procedure

 Another micro graft procedure is called FUE, which is more precise.
-Individual follicles are removed singularly and may come from donor sites, where hair follicles are strong and available.
+Individual hair follicles are removed singularly and may come from donor areas, where existing hair follicles are strong and available.
 The result is a more natural, thicker look.